 New Central Library at Civic Offices

-In the library there will be a substantial area dedicated to children.
-It will be decorated with a lush forest and animal theme, with plenty of books as well as interactive games.
-There will be ample space for the much-loved rhyme-time and other performances.
+There will also be a larger children’s area which will be decorated with a lush forest and animal theme, with plenty of books as well as interactive games.
+There will be ample space for the much loved rhymetime and other performances.

-There is also a teen area featuring popular books and graphic novels, desks and an informal seating area, including accessible seating.
+A new teen area will feature popular books and graphic novels, desks and an informal seating area, including accessible seating.

-On the ground floor is a central courtyard with the ability to screen and host events, offer activities and provide group study space.
+On the ground floor is a central courtyard with flexibility to screen and host events, offer activities and provide group study space.

-The first floor can be accessed via a stairwell in the central courtyard, or nearby lift, where there will be quieter areas to work or study which was requested during the consultation when the project began.
+The first floor can be accessed via a stairwell in the central courtyard or a nearby lift for disabled visitors.
+There will also be quieter areas to work or study which was requested during the consultation when the project began.
 There will be computers and tablets to use and the ability to print from devices brought to the Central Library.
+It will also be the homes of the family and local history books.

 The new Central Library will also be open for an extra hour from 9am on weekdays, excluding Wednesdays.
 During that extra hour residents will be able to borrow and return books, study and use the free wifi.